eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_development/cpp_development.md

   * some temporary network issues (if the provider is running on a different hardware node),
   * ...
 * The addressed signal/data point might currently not represent a valid value (`Failure::INVALID_VALUE`).
 This situation means, that the signal is currently provided but just the value itself is not representable, e.g. because the hardware sensor delivers implausible values.
-* The value of is missing because of some internal issue in the data broker (`Failure::INTERNAL_ERROR`).
+* The value is missing because of some internal issue in the data broker (`Failure::INTERNAL_ERROR`).
 This typically points out some misbehaviour within the broker's implementation - call it "bug".

-It is the application implementer's decision if it makes sense to distinguish between the different failure reasons or if some or all of them can be handled as "just one".
+It is the application developer's decision if it makes sense to distinguish between the different failure reasons or if some or all of them can be handled as "just one".

 ## Subscription to DataPoints